vbabushkin/CodingChallenge/README.md

 # Part 1
 Please read [The Sreenivasan Lab Coding Manual](https://github.com/vbabushkin/CodingChallenge/blob/master/The%20Sreenivasan%20Lab%20Coding%20Manual.docx) before starting the coding challenge.
 # Part 2
-You are provided with real, but quite simple, experiment code ( called TRST for Triangle Rotated Stimulus Test ).
+You are provided with basic experimental code (called TRST for Triangle Rotated Stimulus Test).
 In the TRST folder, locate [main.m](https://github.com/vbabushkin/CodingChallenge/blob/master/TRST/main.m) and open it in Matlab, run it and go through all the trials.
 As soon as you run main.m, you will see the following prompt in the Command Line window, asking you to submit a subject and session number.
 You can type any integer for the subject and session number.